shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

 Existing OE SDK implements the functionality for SGX ECDSA quote verification.
-As implemented in code file `common/sgx/quote.c`, the verification code performs SGX cert chain verification and Enclave Identity verification, including x509 parser, cert revocation checking, JSON and etc.
-Also it would use some 3rd-party code, such as mbedtls.
+As implemented in code file `common/sgx/quote.c`, the verification code performs SGX cert chain verification and Enclave Identity verification, including x509 parser, cert revocation checking, JSON parser and etc. Also it would use some 3rd-party code, such as mbedtls.

 Howevere, there are a few areas that could be improved:
 - Current SGX ECDSA quote verification logic in `common/sgx/quote.c`